How to Decorate With Vignettes (Home Decor)

 In this photo, the art on the wall is the foundation piece…

 The ANCHOR piece is your MAIN decorative piece that’s going on your flat surface.
-If you don’t have a wall behind your surface, this anchor piece is even more important as it IS the piece de resistance of the whole display!
-In the last photo, the CHAIR is the anchor piece.
+If you don’t have a wall behind your surface, this anchor piece is even more important as it is the piece de resistance of the whole display!
+In the last photo, the chair is the anchor piece.

 This next photo shows a great example of an anchor piece, just not in the right place for a vignette!